hopinc/cli/README.md

 [![Build and release](https://github.com/hopinc/hop_cli/actions/workflows/release.yml/badge.svg)](https://github.com/hopinc/hop_cli/actions/workflows/release.yml)

 The Hop CLI allows you to interface with Hop services through your command line.
-It can be used as a replacement for the Console.
+It can be used as a replacement for the [Console](https://console.hop.io/).

-## Installing
+## Installation

 During development, the Hop CLI can only be installed by directly compiling the binary on your machine.
-To do this, you'll first need to install [Rust](https://rust-lang.org).
+To do this, you'll first need to install [Rust](https://www.rust-lang.org/tools/install).
 Then, once you've cloned the repository, you can execute this command within the directory:

 ```bash
 cargo install --path .